Health News Roundup: Shenzhen reports no new local COVID cases for Sept 18; Brazil approves Pfizer vaccine for children as young as six months and more | Health

 China's capital Beijing reported no new locally transmitted COVID-19 infections for Sept.
 18, local government authorities said on Monday.
 This compared with zero symptomatic and asymptomatic cases the day before.

-A senior Chinese health official advised people to avoid physical contact with foreigners to prevent possible monkeypox infection after the first known case of the virus on mainland China was reported on Friday.
+A senior Chinese health official advised people to avoid contact with foreigners to prevent monkeypox infection after the first known case of the virus on mainland China was reported.
 "To prevent possible monkeypox infection and as part of our healthy lifestyle, it is recommended that 1) you do not have direct skin-to-skin contact with foreigners," Wu Zunyou, chief epidemiologist at the China Center for Disease Control and Prevention posted on his official Weibo page on Saturday.

-Biden says 'the pandemic is over' even as the death toll, costs mount
+Biden says 'the pandemic is over' even as death toll, costs mount

 U.S. President Joe Biden said in an interview aired on Sunday that "the pandemic is over," even though the country continues to grapple with coronavirus infections that kill hundreds of Americans daily.
 "The pandemic is over," Biden said during an interview conducted with CBS' "60 Minutes" program on Wednesday on the sidelines of the Detroit auto show, an event that drew thousands of visitors.